birth-outcomes/birth_outcomes_summary/background/encephalopathy.md

 ## Broad definition of NE

-Neonatal encephalopathy (NE) refers to brain disease, damage or malfunction, as a result of perinatal brain injury.
-The broad clinical definition of NE is that it is:
+Neonatal encephalopathy (NE) refers to brain disease, damage or malfunction in infants, with the broad clinical definition of NE being that it is:
 * A neurological syndrome
 * In infants born at or beyond 35 weeks of gestation (late pre-term or term)
 * Characterised by: